ajfisch/conformal-cascades/README.md

 popd
 ```

-The results in our paper (i.e., Table 1) can then be reproduced via the following commands:
+The results in our paper (i.e., Table 1) can then be reproduced via the following commands (*results may differ slightly due to randomness*):

 ```
 ./run_chembl.sh test